 Seattle Area Market Trends, Updated Monthly

 These Seattle area market trends are useful for sellers and buyers.
-Below are the links to real estate data for about forty zip codes.
+Below are the links to real estate data for over fifty zip codes.
 Updated every month, they consist of historical and current data in the form of three data sets: Three-Year Inventory and Sales, Average Days-On-Market, and Average Sold Price.
 The Zip codes cover areas on both sides and around Lake Washington.
-Most charts depict single family homes.
+Most charts depict single-family homes.
 Condo data is shown in Zip codes areas with a great density of condo projects.
 For information on Zip codes not covered here, contact Gerhard Ade.

 Charts for over 50 zip codes: Inventory, Sales, Days-On-Market, and Sold.